FRSICL: LLM-Enabled In-Context Learning Flight Resource Allocation for Fresh Data Collection in UAV-Assisted Wildfire

-The proposed FRSICL is susceptible to black-box jailbreaking attacks, in which adversaries craft malicious prompts—using techniques such as injection, obfuscation, or repetition—to bypass safety filters and elicit harmful outputs without access to the model's internal parameters.
-These attacks pose significant risks, including the dissemination of misinformation, generation of unethical content, and potential data leakage.
-Mitigation strategies include Reinforcement Learning from Human Feedback (RLHF), adversarial training, and output moderation.
-However, fully preventing jailbreaks remains an open challenge due to the evolving nature of these exploit techniques~\cite{emami2025ll}.
+FRSICL is vulnerable to blackbox jailbreaking attacks, in which adversaries craft malicious prompts, \textit{e.g.}, using techniques such as injection, obfuscation, or replay, to bypass security filters and generate malicious output without access to the model internal parameters.
+These attacks pose a significant risk, including the spread of misinformation, the generation of unethical content and potential data loss.
+Mitigation strategies include Reinforcement Learning from human feedback (RLHF), adversarial training and output moderation.
+However, complete prevention of jailbreaks remains an open challenge as techniques for exploiting jailbreaks continue to evolve~\cite{emami2025ll}.